Error estimates of semi-discrete and fully discrete finite element methods for the Cahn-Hilliard-Cook equation: The Cahn-Hilliard-Cook equation

 \subsection{Regularity results of the model}

 This part is devoted to the well-posedness of the underlying problem \eqref{eq:abstract-SCHE} and the space-time regularity properties of the mild solution.
 Existence, uniqueness, and regularity of weak and mild solutions to \eqref{eq:abstract-SCHE} have been studied in \cite{da1996stochastic,kovacs2011finite}.
-The relevant result is stated as follows. \begin{theorem} Under Assumptions \ref{assum:linear-operator-A}-\ref{assum:noise-term}, the problem \eqref{eq:abstract-SCHE} admits a weak solution $X(t)$, which is almost surely continuous and satisfies the equation
+The relevant result is stated as follows. \begin{theorem} If Assumptions \ref{assum:linear-operator-A}-\ref{assum:intial-value-data} are valid, then the problem \eqref{eq:abstract-SCHE} admits a weak solution $X(t)$, which is almost surely continuous and satisfies the equation